json420/degu/doc/degu.misc.rst

     specifying the number of times that the ``path`` should be shifted to the ``mount``.
-This emulates one or more calls to :meth:`degu.server.Request.shift_path()` as a request is routed to the RGI leaf application that will ultimately handle the request, for example:
+This emulates one or more calls to :meth:`degu.server.Request.shift_path()` as a request is routed to the RGI leaf application that will ultimately handle the request.

+    For example, when the path is shifted once:

     >>> request = mkreq('GET', '/foo/bar?key=value', shift=1)
     >>> (request.mount, request.path, request.query)
     (['foo'], ['bar'], 'key=value')

+    Or when the path is shifted twice:

     >>> request = mkreq('GET', '/foo/bar?key=value', shift=2)
     >>> (request.mount, request.path, request.query)
     (['foo', 'bar'], [], 'key=value')